All Episodes

 Which goes to show you it was find the target and then we'll get the evidence later.

-Let's deal with who we want to go after, and then we'll back into that's what they used to do in the days of Stalin and the days of Hitler and any, you know, communist China, you know, dictator who didn't like his opponents, they'd find the target, and then they try and back in evidence to support that claim.
+That's what they used to do in the days of Stalin and the days of Hitler and any communist China dictator who didn't like his opponents.

-But how can you say that if you're going to hold a law enforcement office where law enforcement has such enormous power, and you have to use prosecutorial discretion before going after anyone, you've already made a claim and a promise.
+But how can you say that if you're going to hold a law enforcement office where law enforcement has such enormous power and you have to use prosecutorial discretion before going after anyone, you've already made a claim and a promise.

 It's not just a claim, it was a promise to the constituents that you're going to prosecute Trump without knowing a stitch of evidence.